This is a tricky time to invest.

 Inflation is raging.
 The Fed is raising rates aggressively.
 The global economy is dealing with the geopolitical uncertainty and economic fallout from the Russia/Ukraine war.

-Although the bull market has certainly sputtered this year, stock prices have large held on to recent gains.
-The S&P 500 is still up 60% from the bear market lows in early 2020 and it’s up 9% from the pre-pandemic high.
-Stocks sell at elevated valuations, while problems are growing.
+Although the bull market has certainly sputtered this year, stock prices have largely held on to recent gains.
+The S&P 500 is still up 70+% from the bear market lows in early 2020 and it’s up 19% from the pre-pandemic high.

 It‘s tough to predict what situation will unfold over the next several months, or which industries will be most affected.
 Fortunately, there is an area that will surely be in demand regardless of how things shake out – income.
 And that’s why I’d like to introduce what I think are the three best income stocks today.
 I’ll get to those in a minute.